marcelm/cutadapt/README.md

 ----
 * Cutadapt is again compatible with Python 3.
 * U characters in the adapter sequence are automatically converted to T.
+* Do not run Cython at installation time unless the --cython option is provided.

 v1.4
 ----